kcl-lang/kcl-lang.io/blog/2022-09-15-declarative-config-overview/index.md

 #### 1.2.3 Templated K-V

-- Capability
-  - Output different static configuration data with a template and dynamic parameters.
+The Templated KV has the capability of static configuration data and dynamic parameters, and can output different static configuration data with one template+dynamic parameters.
+The advantages and disadvantages are as follows:

 - Pros.
   - Simple configuration logic and loop support.
   - External dynamic parameter support.
 - Cons.
   - It is easy to fall into the trap that all configurations are template parameters.
   - When the configuration scale becomes larger, it is difficult for developers and tools to maintain and analyze them.

-- Tech. and Product
+Representative technologies of templated KV include:

-  - [Helm](https://helm.sh/): The package management tool of Kubernetes resources, which manages the configuration of Kubernetes resources through the configuration template.
-Fig. 3 shows a Helm Jekins Package ConfigMap configuration template.
-It can be seen that these templates are very short with simple logic.
-A series of resource configurations suitable for Kubernetes basic components are installed through package management and additional configuration parameters.
-Compared with the simply templated K-V, Helm provides template storage, reference and semantic version management capabilities.
-Compared with Kustomize, Helm is more suitable for managing external Charts but is not good at multi-environment and multi-tenant configuration management.
+- [Helm](https://helm.sh/): The package management tool of Kubernetesresources, which manages the configuration of Kubernetes resources throughthe configuration template.
+Fig. 3 shows a Helm Jekins Package ConfigMapconfiguration template.
+It can be seen that these templates are very shortwith simple logic.
+A series of resource configurations suitable forKubernetes basic components are installed through package management andadditional configuration parameters.
+Compared with the simply templatedK-V, Helm provides template storage, reference and semantic versionmanagement capabilities.
+Compared with Kustomize, Helm is more suitablefor managing external Charts but is not good at multi-environment andmulti-tenant configuration management.
-  - Other configuration templates: Java Velocity, Go Template and other text template engines are very suitable for HTML writing templates.
-However, when used in configuration scenarios, they are difficult for developers and tools to maintain and analyze.
+- Other configuration templates: Java Velocity, Go Template and other texttemplate engines are very suitable for HTML writing templates.
+However,when used in configuration scenarios, they are difficult for developersand tools to maintain and analyze.

 ![](/img/blog/2022-09-15-declarative-config-overview/03-helm.png)